 - The caffeine level decreases as the roast gets darker.

 Ultimately, it’s all about the taste, the flavor, the aroma.
+You also need to check for the quality if you want to buy coffee beans.
 You may prefer a lighter roast in the morning (with more caffeine) and a darker one later in the day.
 Coffee, including the optimal roast level, is a personal preference.
 Ultimately a medium roast is the best of both words.
 Enjoy!!